gpajot/qbee-gpio/docs/hardware.md

 # My hardware

-I am using the first Hifiberry DAC on a Raspberry Pi 1.
+I am using the first Hifiberry DAC on a Raspberry Pi 3 B.
 I have added circuits to:

 * control the LCD, amplifier relay and a couple of status LEDs